sudyk1/library/README.md

-# Library Management Console Application
+# Library Console Application

-The **Library Management Console Application** is a simple and efficient program designed to manage a library's data.
+The **Library Console Application** is a simple program designed to manage a library's data.
 The application allows users to:

 - Add books, magazines, and users.
 - Display the library's data (books, magazines, users) in the console.